 But now, that lost album now entitled ‘Ark Of Embers’ and all the material recorded during that period plus those first recordings for Cocteau Records will be released by Cherry Red Records as a 2CD set entitled ‘Hired History Plus’, named after the 1984 singles compilation EP which was FIAT LUX’s only longer form release.

-Steve Wright and David P Crickmore chatted to The Electricity Club about what has been a very busy and fruitful period for FIAT LUX.
+Steve Wright and David P Crickmore chatted about what has been a very busy and fruitful period for FIAT LUX.

 Like buses, you wait 35 years for a FIAT LUX album and get two?